estebanmunchjones2019/academind-next.js-article/Next article.md

 Enough of theory.

-Let's now build a Next.js app and connect it to a WordPress back end, so you can see the full potential of this tech stack combo.
+Let's now build a Next.js demo app and connect it to a WordPress back end, so you can see the full potential of this tech stack combo.

 The Next.js app is deployed here: https://academind-next-js-tech-blog.vercel.app/, and the WordPress back end is installed here: https://my-wordpress.sportslink.info/.

+The code of the Next.js app can be found here: https://github.com/estebanmunchjones2019/academind-next.js-tech-blog.

-The Next.js app displays tech blog posts and events, and it uses SSG and ISR technology, deployed on Vercel (https://vercel.com/).
+The Next.js app displays tech `blog posts` and `events`, and it uses SSG and ISR technology, deployed on Vercel (https://vercel.com/).

-## Buying  a domain
+## Buying a domain name

 As this tutorial is about deploying an app to custom domain, let's start by buying one.

 There are tons of places where we can buy a domain name.
 Feel free to explore for hosting services + domain providers.
 You can check out a list of them here: https://www.wpbeginner.com/wordpress-hosting/

-In this article we'll use Siteground (https://www.siteground.co.uk/) to buy domain name and use their wordpress hosting service, all in one package.
+In this article we'll use Siteground (https://www.siteground.co.uk/) to buy domain name and use their wordpress hosting service, all in one purchase.

-There are many plans (https://www.siteground.co.uk/wordpress-hosting.htm):
+There are many plans to choose from (https://www.siteground.co.uk/wordpress-hosting.htm):

 ![](images/siteground-1.png)